-According to Statica, in 2019, an estimated 38 million Americans are joining the online world to meet other singles.
+According to Statista, in 2019, an estimated 38 million Americans joined the online world to meet other singles.
 This number has been on the rise and is projected to continue growing.
-About 25% of online dating users have met their romantic partner online.
+About 25% of online dating users have met their romantic partners online.
 Although this is a pretty impressive number, it seems a bit disappointing for the majority of singles that hope to meet their ideal, perhaps their soulmate.
 So how do we increase our chances of meeting the one?
 How do we minimize the heartache, the rejections, the catfish, the ghosters, the serial daters, the stalkers, and get to the one that’s just right?

 It’s time to turn this exhausting and unpredictable game into an enjoyable and productive experience.
 In this blog, I address what it takes to be successful at online dating, to create a better profile, engage with other singles, and meet more suitable people.
 You will inevitably save your sanity as you dive into the ocean of endless personalities and character traits.
 These recommendations are not gender-specific and can be used by anyone.
 They are based on my ten years of experience as a relationship coach and behavior assessment specialist along with my personal experiences.

 Before I break down the rules of the game, I must address the most critical step we should all contemplate before considering to date; an inventory of our own psyche.
 Preparing to meet new people requires evaluating our own strengths and weakness, but most importantly our intention.
 Dating can be fun and entertaining, but it can also bring about many doubts and letdowns.
 The online space has no entry requirements.
 Anyone with access to the digital world can step in and be whoever they want to be.